Best Whole Wheat Pancakes

 Instructions

-• Preheat electric griddle or non-stick pan to medium-high heat (350 degrees F).
+• Preheat an electric griddle, stovetop griddle or non-stick pan to medium heat (350 degrees F).

-• In a small bowl, mix together the dry ingredients (all-purpose flour, whole wheat flour, ground flaxseed, baking powder, baking soda, salt, cinnamon and coconut sugar).
+• In a small bowl, combine the all-purpose flour, whole wheat flour, ground flaxseed, baking powder, baking soda, salt, and cinnamon.
 Set aside.

 • In a large bowl whisk together the milk and Greek yogurt until smooth.

-• Add vanilla and egg and whisk until combined.
+• Add sugar, vanilla, egg and applesauce and whisk until combined.

-• Add dry ingredients to wet ingredients and whisk/stir until the mixture is smooth.
+• Add the dry ingredients to wet ingredients and whisk/stir until the mixture is smooth.

-• Grease your griddle with butter, cooking spray or coconut oil.
+• Grease the preheated griddle with butter, cooking spray or coconut oil.

 • Pour batter in ¼ cup portions onto your pre-heated, greased griddle.